F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 - **2 BIG-IP systems in Active/Standby configuration**.
 You can find an example AWS Cloudformation template |cloudformation|.
 Any configuration tool can be used to provision the resources.
 - **An AWS Identity and Access Management (IAM) role with sufficient access**.
 See the instructions below for :ref:`aws-iam`.
 - **Create an S3 bucket for Cloud Failover Extension cluster-wide file(s)**.
 Then add tags for a key/value pair that corresponds to the key/value(s) in the `externalStorage.scopingTags` section of the Cloud Failover Extension configuration.
+To read more about tagging AWS resources, see |awstagging|.

   ..
 IMPORTANT:: Ensure the required storage accounts do not have public access.